 I recommend you look into it if you’d like to do a food tour while visiting this magical city.

-What to do in Montréal
+5. The abundance of things to do in Montréal

 The beauty of spending a few days in a city like Montréal is the ample opportunities to find enjoyment in literally anything.